-The Tax Authorities may at any time during 3-5 successive years after the end of the reporting tax year, depending on taxes, carry out the inspection of books and accounting records and impose additional taxes or fines.
+The Tax Authorities may at any time during 3-5 successive years after the end of the reporting year (depending on the type of tax) inspect the Company's books and accounting records and impose additional taxes or fines.
 The Company's management is not aware of any circumstances that might result in a potential material liability in this respect.
-Therefore, the Company did not account any provisions as at 31 December 2019 and 2018.
+Therefore, the Company did not account any provisions as at 31 December 2020 and 2019.

-The Company has entered into non-compete agreements with its employees, on the basis of which, at its discretion, the Company may exercise the right to restrict the employee's choice of work and activities for one year after employment contract termination, compensating the employee accordingly.
+The Company has entered into non-compete agreements with its employees, on the basis of which, at its own discretion, the Company may exercise the right to restrict the employee's choice of work and activities for one year employment contract termination, compensating the employee accordingly.